zoffixznet/perl6.party/post/On-Troll-Hugging-Hole-Digging-and-Improving-Open-Source-Communities.md

 # Conclusion

 At the time of this writing, I've been applying the ideas I discussed in this article for about a week.
-I think these ideas have something real behind them, as I feel a lot happier now than a week ago and I see some positive changes around me that I think I could attribute to these ideas.
+I think they have something real behind them, as I feel a lot happier now than a week ago and I see some positive changes around me that I think I could attribute to these ideas.

 <img class="img-thumbnail img-responsive center-block"
     src="/assets/pics/hug-pics/conclusion.png" alt="">

 I saw new faces appear in our community, who were gifted shovels and invited to join in the hole digging.
 I no longer dread reading negative comments on our project's articles, as I know I can view the third option in any feedback given, as well as realize the negative feedback might only be a misunderstanding.
 I no longer get too wrapped up in decisions that barelly affect me.

-Working from Audrey's Troll Hugging concept that seeds a positive framework for our community, I think we can expand on it and start hugging everyone.
+Working from Audrey's Troll Hugging concept that seeds a positive framework for our community, I think we can expand on it and start hugging each other, as well as the trolls.

 I think we can build something pretty damn good.